vordimous/zilla-docs/src/guides/kafka-proxies/rest-proxy.md

 ```

 ::: info NOTE
 When the POST request is received by Zilla, a message is produced to the requests topic, with HTTP headers delivered as the Kafka message headers and the HTTP payload delivered as the Kafka message value.
-You have the option to [override headers](https://docs.aklivity.io/zilla/reference/zilla.json/binding-http-kafka#with-produce) as well.&#x20;
+You have the option to [override headers](https://docs.aklivity.io/zilla/reference/zilla.json/binding-http-kafka#with-produce) as well.
 :::

 Kafka **Fetch** capability with HTTP request methods such as `GET` :